MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 From model training to deployment - an introduction to the SmartPredictor object
 ================================================================================

-Shapash create a SmartPredictor to make prediction and have explainability for operational needs in deployment context.
+Shapash provide a SmartPredictor Object to make prediction and local explainability for operational needs in deployment context.
+It gives a simple synthetic explanation from your model predictions results.
-Explainability can be restitutate to users to have a simple synthetic explanation.
 SmartPredictor allows users to configure the summary to satisfy their operational needs.
-It is an object dedicated to deployment, lighter and more consistent than Smartexplainer.
+It is an object dedicated to deployment, lighter than SmartExplainer Object with additionnal consistency checks.
 SmartPredictor can be used with an API or in batch mode.

 In this tutorial, we will go further to help you getting started with